-The Acts of Worship will be monitored and evaluated regularly by a foundation governor and members of the school community.
+The Acts of Worship will be monitored and evaluated foundation governors and members of the school community.
 The evaluations are entered into the evaluation book situated in the school hall.

 Right of withdrawal:

 Parents have a right to withdraw their children from the daily Act of Collective Worship.
 [Education Act 1988] Any parent wishing to do so needs to make a written request to the headteacher and attend a meeting to discuss their wishes with the headteacher.